Dr. Dolittle 2: Soundtrack

-A soundtrack containing hip hop and R&B music was released on June 5, 2001 by J Records.
-It peaked at 76 on the Billboard 200, 26 on the Top R&B/Hip-Hop Albums, and 10 on the Top Soundtracks.
-Five singles were spawned from the album, "Do U Wanna Roll (Dolittle Theme)", "Cluck Cluck", "Absolutely Not", "We Fit Together" and "Life Is Good".
-Allmusic rated this soundtrack four stars out of five.
+A soundtrack containing hip-hop and R&B music was released on June 5, 2001, by J Records.
+It peaked at 76 on the Billboard 200, 26 on the Top R&B/Hip-Hop Albums, and 10 on the Top Soundtracks chart.
+Five singles were spawned from the album, "Do U Wanna Roll (Dolittle Theme)" by R.L., Snoop Dogg and Lil' Kim, "Cluck Cluck" by The Product G&B with Wyclef Jean, "Absolutely Not" by Deborah Cox, "We Fit Together" by O-Town and "Life Is Good" by LFO with M.O.P.
+AllMusic rated this soundtrack four stars out of five.

 Information taken from Dr. Dolittle 2: Original Soundtrack liner notes: